 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-July is coming to an end already, but we've got lots on the horizon.
+The new year is off to a roaring start and CDP has plenty to talk about.

 The weekly Research Update contains the latest news, journal articles, useful links from around the web.
 Some of this week's topics include: